lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/oxen-wallet-guides/cli-wallet-commands.md

 #### 1.4 Tagging and untagging accounts:

-The `oxen-wallet-cli` allows you to group accounts by tagging or untagging them.
+The `lozzax-wallet-cli` allows you to group accounts by tagging or untagging them.

 Below shows a wallet with 4 accounts, Dog, Kid 1 and Kid 2.